 This apple pie overnight chia pudding is the perfect Fall breakfast.
 Make this for breakfast, my apple arugula salad for lunch, pumpkin pasta for dinner and pumpkin cookies for dessert and you’ll have the ultimate day of Fall eating!

-- Chia Seeds: This makes up the bulk of the recipe.
+Chia Seeds: This makes up the bulk of the recipe.
 Either black or white chia seeds work well.
+They add lots of protein, fiber and

-- Maple Syrup: To lighten sweeten the recipe.
+Maple Syrup: To lighten sweeten the recipe.
+You can also use honey or regular granulated sugar if you prefer.

 If you’ve never made chia pudding before, have no fear because it couldn’t be any easier.